 Community outreach and engagement are very important to NCCC.
 NCCC’s community programs focus on developing partnerships throughout the region to facilitate a relationship with the community to ensure that the center is addressing the needs of the populations it serves, particularly rural and vulnerable populations.

 In addition to NCCC’s extensive regional partnerships, NCCC’s Community Advisory Board, which includes community members, cancer survivors, community organization representatives, health care professionals, and academic partners, provides guidance on relevant research and community outreach programs.
 To that end, NCCC has prioritized research and outreach focused on understanding and addressing behavioral (e.g., tobacco use and HPV vaccine uptake) and environmental (e.g., arsenic exposure) risk factors, as well as cancer screening services and survivorship.

-The Center has developed innovative approaches to delivering advanced cancer care and technologies to remote patients throughout its rural region.
-Web- and computer-based media enable patients to provide important medical and psychosocial input to their care team.
-Interdisciplinary clinics coordinate visits to several providers in a single day, allowing patients to meet with the specialists who together will design their personalized treatment plan.
-Once a plan is developed, patients may receive much of their care close to home through a regional center or affiliated hospital, partnering with the American Cancer Society, NCCC’s nurse navigators guide patients through their cancer diagnosis and treatment.
+NCCC has developed innovative approaches to delivering advanced cancer care and technologies to remote patients throughout rural regions enabling patients to provide important medical and psychosocial input to their care team.
+Interdisciplinary clinics coordinate visits to several providers in a single day, allowing patients to work with a team of specialists to design their personalized treatment plan.
+Once a plan is developed, patients may receive much of their care close to home through a regional center or affiliated hospital.
+Using a model developed by the American Cancer Society, NCCC’s nurse navigators guide patients through their cancer diagnosis and treatment.